From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states

-{\em Universal framework for quantum control.---} In quantum mechanics, the Liouville equation~(\ref{vonNeuClas}) translates to the Heisenberg equation, by which one can establish a universal framework for controlling the continuous-variable systems under the time-dependent Hamiltonian, either Hermitian or non-Hermitian.
-Our study is conducted on a general continuous-variable system consisting of $N$ bosonic modes, described by the annihilation and creation operators, i.e., $\hat{a}_k$ and $\hat{a}_k^\dagger$ with $k=1,2,\cdots,N$.
+In quantum mechanics, the Liouville equation~(\ref{vonNeuClas}) translates to the Heisenberg equation, by which one can control both Hermitian and non-Hermitian continuous-variable systems.
+Our study is conducted on a general system consisting of $N$ bosonic modes, described by the annihilation and creation operators, i.e., $\hat{a}_k$ and $\hat{a}_k^\dagger$ with $k=1,2,\cdots,N$.
 The system dynamics is given by ($\hbar\equiv1$),